KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_3.md

 17. In Postman, update your route to the one you just added `http://localhost:8080/api/sample`, the verb should still be set to **GET** and press the **Send** button.
 Make sure you get a response here.
 If you don't get a response, try to troubleshoot or grab a mentor for some help!
   <!--sec data-title="Chromebooks Only: Cloud9 Instructions" data-id="sectionPostman2" data-show=true data-collapse=true ces-->

-    1. If you still have your tab open, just go to it, add `/sample` to the end of the URL and press enter.
+    1. If you still have your tab open, go to it and add `/sample` to the end of the URL and press `Enter`.

     2. You should see the new data from _quiz_fixture.js_ returned from your API in the browser screen
   <!--endsec-->